Arty3/Stack-Obfuscator/README.md

 but still, this performance overhead is negligible, I would need to carefully benchmark the solution before implementing it.

-### Performance Critical Discards
-Because of some performance overhead with some features, like status codes, a possible upgrade would be a compilation target which discards possibly redundant features, in an attempt to improve performance.

 ### C-Style API interface
 Currently, the header is only for C++ projects, this isn't really ideal for someone working in C.